bojleros/rs485canhat-b-single-spi/README.md

 - preserve spi connections between yellow pinhead and uart chip (what a nice soldering point)

-**Do use force Luke is a very bad idea here.
-Use sharp precision knife/scalpel instead!**
+**Use force Luke is a very very bad idea here.
+Be patient and use sharp precision knife/scalpel instead!**

 1. Cut off the uart spi signals from rpi gpio pinhead (SCLK_1, MISO_1, MOSI_1 CE_1).